Bhupesh-V/Bhupesh-V.github.io/_posts/2019-8-25-my-devlearn-flow.md

 As you can see in the above flow there are 3 phases which you may encounter while beign a programmmer.

+# Phase 1 - The Undefined
+This is an endless cycle of Create 🔄 Learn, you never stop learning while being a dev.

-# Phase 1 - The Initial Juggler
+# Phase 2 - The Juggler
 In phase 1 there are 3 stages :

 1. Feedback